-After sample student records have been created, the district test coordinator, principal or school test coordinator will need to create online PearsonAccess^{next} Sessions for the sample student practice tests, which are grade- and subject-specific.
-A PearsonAccess^{next} Session is a group of students in PearsonAccess^{next} who will be testing at the same time and place.
-(This is different from the actual test session, a term used for administration.)
+Steps for the district test coordinator or principal/school test coordinator which are grade- and subject-specific.
+A PearsonAccess^{next} Session is an electronic grouping of students in PearsonAccess^{next} who will be testing at the same time and place.
+(This is different from subject test sessions, which is a term used for administration.)